devmount/faster-php/README.md

 | `array_unique` | 787.31 ms | 230.00 MB |
 | `array_keys` `array_flip` | 434.03 ms | 0.00 KB |

 The alternative approach is **44.87 %** faster in this measurement.
 On average, it was 30 % faster.
+Tested on an array with 4166667 numeric elements having 3333333 unique entries.

 ### 2. Get random array element